aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-pdf/_index.md

 | :- | :- |

 ## **Convert PowerPoint to PDF with Default Options**
-The following example shows you how to convert a PowerPoint PPT, PPTX, or OpenOffice ODP document to a PDF document using the default options.
+The following example shows you how to convert a PowerPoint PPT, PPTX, and OpenOffice ODP document into a PDF document using the default options.
 The default options create a PDF document at the maximum quality levels

 ```java
 // Instantiate a Presentation object that represents a PPT file